The Case Western Reserve University (CWRU) graduate program in Systems Biology and Bioinformatics (SYBB) has 4 tracks:

 - Clinical Research Informatics - Prepares students to analyze large clinical data repositories to derive new knowledge pertaining to health and disease

-- Health Informatics - Students learn methods and technology to translate data to information to knowledge in the healthcare ecosystem.
+- Applied Health Informatics - Students learn methods and technology to translate data to information to knowledge in the healthcare ecosystem.